Clinicians

 Morgan McClain

 I am a Utah State University graduate who has a solid background working with children and adolescents.
 I have worked as a frontline staff at a residential treatment center in Provo called Heritage for 5 years and I have loved the opportunities that I have been given to make even a small difference in the lives of these adolescents.
 I also have experience helping with parenting classes and stepfamily classes through the Family Place in Logan.
 I like to create a safe space for clients to explore their thoughts and emotions as well as helping them to discover things that are going to work for them as individuals.
-I am also trained in TBRI and I love the principles that it teaches.
+I am trained in EMDR Therapy as well as TBRI and love the principles that it teaches.
 Some of my interests include Aikido a Japanese martial art that translates to the way of peace or way of harmonizing with energy.
 It teaches us to move with the energy being given to us and redirect it rather than clashing with it.
 I like to use principles from this martial art in my therapy work where applicable.
 I also enjoy art and expressive art is another thing that is heavily infused in my work.

 Lynn Hollinghead